The Script --

 Let's look at two examples.

-An instructional video on the operation of a software program should be as explicit as possible.
-Given the nature of computers and computer programs, you should present information in a clear, systematic fashion.
+An instructional video on the operation of a software program should be as explicit (concrete) as possible.
+Given the nature of computers and computer programs information should be presented in a clear, step-by-step fashion.

 Although you'll want to present the material in a creative, interesting and possibly even humorous way, the challenge is in having all audience members acquire the same clear idea of a specific sequence of operational procedures.